avine/formation-angular-base/doc/workbook/public/01_getting_started.md

 ### Version control system

-- Open the browser and login to your favorite cloud-based version control system (Github, Gitlab, ...)
+- Open the browser and log in to your favorite cloud-based version control system (Github, Gitlab, ...)
 - Remotely, create a new empty repository named `zenika-ng-website` in which to save your code
 - Locally, configure your Git user **name** and **email**: